Klipper3d/klipper/docs/Config_Reference.md

 ### [homing_override]

 Homing override.
-One may use this mechanism to run a series of g-code commands in place of a G28 found in the normal g-code input.
+One may use this mechanism to run a series of G-Code commands in place of a G28 found in the normal G-Code input.
 This may be useful on printers that require a specific procedure to home the machine.